frederickszk/LRNet/demo/README.md

 # LRNet-Demo
 The demo of *LRNet*.
 It reproduces the whole procedure from a input video sample to its corresponding predicted label.
+> **[22-11-05]** Update the landmark extraction in `extract_landmark.py`.
+> - Add a log file that records the average prediction score of the landmarks in a video.
+It is useful to exclude some poor quality videos.
+> - Add a breakpoint mechanism that would be helpful in deployment environments.
+It would skip the videos that have landmarks result in the output path.
+>
+> **[24-01-08]** Important Update.
+> - Update the model to PyTorch version.
+You could download the new weights.
+> - Optimize the stability of landmark extraction in `utils/landmark_utils.py`.
+You could check Log 2024/1/8 for more details (in `LRNet/README.md`)

 # Folders & Codes
+`./configs`

+The configuration files for LRNet model.

 `./input`

 The input sample videos.
-Here we provide a real and a fake video.
+Here we provide two sets of real and fake video.

+One is from the FF++ dataset (marked as `ff`), the other is from the Deeperforensics-1.0 (`dfo`).

 `./landmarks`

 The extracted landmarks.
 Each video is corresponding to a .txt file.

-> This folder contains the old version landmarks that only applicable to the old version model in `classify.py `.
-It would be replaced when the new version model is updated.

-`./landmarks_new`

-Temporary folder for new version facial landmarks.

 `./model_weights`

 The two-stream RNN's weight.
-We provide two sets of weights here, you can check Log 2021/5/18 for more details (in `LRNet/README.md`).
+We provide the weights trained on `dfo` because it has better generalization ability.

 `./visualize`

 The visualize results of landmrks extraction.
 The original landmarks detection (without calibration) is shown in "_origin.avi", and the calibrated one is shown in ".track.avi".
+To save the space, we only provide 1 example.

 `./utils/`